 Leverage the Power of Referrals

 Don’t overlook the recruiting power of your existing employees.
 Studies show that employee voice is 3x more credible than corporate messaging when it comes to recruiting.
 Plus, data from Undercover Recruiter suggests that referral hires have greater job satisfaction and a longer employment span with 46% staying over 1 year, 45% over 2 years, and 47% over 3 years.
-At Work4 we have a tool that allows recruiters to automatically share your company’s jobs to Facebook, Twitter, and LinkedIn allowing you to leverage your workforce while keeping your messaging consistent across the board for your recruiters and your team.
+At Work4 we have a tool that allows recruiters to automatically share your company’s jobs on Facebook, Twitter, and LinkedIn allowing you to leverage your workforce while keeping your messaging consistent across the board for your recruiters and your team.

 During the Hiring Process